These creamy Cauliflower Mashed Potatoes are super fluffy and tasty - make them as a lighter low carb alternative to the traditional recipe!

 Tips to make this recipe

-- Mince the garlic finely so that you don’t have lumps of it in the cauliflower.
+- Add finely minced garlic instead of garlic powder for a stronger flavor.
+But make sure to mince it finely so you don’t have garlic lumps.
 Check out my How to cut garlic post to learn how to prepare it quickly and easily.

 Frequently asked questions